alecrliu/alecrliu.github.io/README.md

 https://alecrliu.github.io

-Made with Sveltekit, TailwindCSS, and SkeletonUI.
+Made with SvelteKit, TailwindCSS, and SkeletonUI for GitHub Pages.